How to Prevent WordPress Users from Creating New Tags

 To be able to create Tags, you can also be in the Contributor and Author roles.
 This is because these roles have the edit_posts capability.

-How to block Authors from creating new Tags
+How to Prevent Authors from Creating New Tags

 In this guide, I'll use the example of the Authors role, but you could use this same approach to block any user role.